 When it comes to buying an oven, it’s important to choose your energy source wisely.
 There are three main types: electric, gas. and dual fuel.
 Gas ranges use gas for both cooking and the stovetop, and electric uses all electricity.
-Meanwhile, a dual fuel range uses gas for the stovetop, but electric for the oven portion.
+Meanwhile, a dual fuel range uses gas for the stovetop but is electric for the oven portion.

 For an oven, electricity may be a better fuel source.
 This is because it heats everything evenly and can save energy, whereas maintaining the same temperature is a challenge for a gas oven.
-Both gas and electric have their pros and cons, so a high end, dual fuel range may be what you’re looking for.
+Both gas and electric have their pros and cons, so a high-end, dual fuel range may be what you’re looking for.

 Wolf ranges tend to have all three fuel options available.
 In fact, they were one of the originals in regards to the dual fuel range.
-For Viking ranges, they tend to come in a gas or a dual fuel range, meaning that you do get less variety, especially if you are looking for a pure electric oven.
+Viking ranges, tend to come in a gas or a dual fuel range, meaning that you do get less variety, especially if you are looking for a pure electric oven.